cscheid/cscheid.net/courses/spr15/cs444/lectures/week1.md

 the class.
 If you get an F, you will have been in the bottom 40% of the class, *and* have scored less than 40% of the possible total points.

-By dropout day, you will have more than 40% of your total weight.
+By March 31st (your last day to withdraw), you will know more than 40% of your grade by weight.

 ## Plagiarism and open-source software